Offering you the pick of our orchard

 Concord Grapes - sweet with seeds; tastes just like grape jelly!
 August 31,2014 Finished.

 Ruby Jonathan apples - August 29, 2014 like a Jonathan but richer in flavor, deep beautiful red color nice large size.
 Finished.

 Asian Pears - August 24, 2014; Sept.
-14 - Korean Giant Asian pears are available in our Sale Barn; fabulous flavor this year and more tasty a bit greener than golden.
+14 - Korean Giant Asian pears are finished; fabulous flavor this year and more tasty a bit greener than golden.
 Crispy, juicy, luscious!
 We are picking them to save them from the wasps!
 Hosui, 20th Century, Shinseki all picked out.

 Fieldstone Honey - August 17, 2014; honey from the beehives on our orchard tastes just like the orchard!
 Blue Ribbon winner this year Osage County 4-H Fair; goes quickly.
 Second harvest is in the store as of September 14, 2014 We have fresh frozen honey comb with raw honey in our freezer, a rare treat!! and we have comb honey in gift jars, too!
 Honey is finished.